Best Live Streaming Software for Mac – A Comparison [Updated for 2022]

 Teradek offers a wide range of encoding devices for professional broadcasting.
 Some of their top products include:

-• Prism: 4K encoding and decoding device
+• : 4K encoding and decoding device

-• Cube: Designed to support IP video
+• : Designed to support IP video

-For more info, we offer tutorials on How to Stream to Dacast Using Teradek Encoders.
+For more info, we offer tutorials on How to Stream to Dacast Using Teradek Encoders

 Video Broadcast Software Alternatives for Windows